sharetribe/flex-docs/src/docs/howto-content/article-blog/index.md

 ### Build your library page

-As the page id for this first page, enter "articles".
+As the page ID for this first page, enter "articles".
 This will be the collection page where you will link all your individual articles, and you can see the page in _[your-marketplace-url.com]/p/articles_.